 Firstly, I want to thank everyone for their kind words following my post about my failing confidence in my body and it’s ability to do as it should.
 I was bolstered by the wonderful responses and even more determined not to let this illness beat me.
 I don’t want to deprive the children of experiences because of my fears.
 After careful consideration I decided to see if a little bit of preparation would help me to feel more secure during an outing.

 We visited a local nature reserve yesterday.
 It is nearby if I should need to get home quickly.
 Research told us that is relatively flat and has plenty of benches for me to sit and rest.
-I got my walking stick and we rooted Fran’s pushchair out of the garage.
+I got my walking stick and we rooted Peanut’s pushchair out of the garage.
 She hasn’t used it for some time but we thought it would be useful to store things in and for me to lean against.
-Fran doesn’t call them wheelbarrows for nothing!
+Peanut doesn’t call them wheelbarrows for nothing!

 The Wolseley Centre is a nature reserve run by the Staffordshire Wildlife Trust.
 It has 26 acres of grounds, a visitor centre, play trail, sensory garden and a boardwalk over lakes and wetland.
 It has the welcome bonus of being completely free to park and explore the grounds.
 There are various activities along the trails for the children to do as you walk around.